Fluffy Lemon Blueberry Coffee Cake with Crumb Topping

 And believe it or not, coffee cake doesn’t have to have any coffee in it!
 It just simply got its name because it pairs well with a cup of coffee.

 Yes!
-This gluten-free lemon blueberry cake is a healthier version of the original coffee cake.
-I have made some substitutions to be able to make this cake a little healthier.
+This gluten-free lemon blueberry cake is a better version of the original coffee cake.
+I have made some substitutions to be able to make this cake a little better for you.

-Coconut oil contains healthier fats than regular butter, and it’s the easiest way to make baked goods dairy-free.
+Coconut oil is the easiest way to make baked goods dairy-free.

 I also love baking with coconut oil because it helps to keep the cake moist while not adding much flavor.